NirantK/latest-news-ncert/README.md

 Please find the interactive demo at [Awesome NCERT](http://www.nirantk.in/awesome-ncert/)

 ## Dataset
-Dataset is available at [NirantK/ncert](https://github.com/NirantK/ncert/) Scrapped the Official NCERT textbooks for Class 6 Science (available as pdfs) Then converted them to text for easier data manipulation
+- Dataset is available at [NirantK/ncert](https://github.com/NirantK/ncert/)
+- Scrapped the Official NCERT textbooks for Class 6 Science (available as pdfs)
+- Converted them to text for easier data manipulation and Natural Language Processing

 ### Process flow:
 Read a NCERT Chapter (Natural Language Understanding) -> Find key concepts -> Find relevant news stories (using the Watson News API)